compwron/compwron.github.io/_posts/2016-12-29-unexpected-restarts.md

 ### Problem:

 Sometimes, for reasons I don't understand, my computer restarts while it is asleep.
 Frustratingly, a 60-second countdown to this tends to happen just after I open the lid, so if I don't log in quickly, it restarts.
 This seems... odd.
+This has been happening intermittantly (sometimes daily, sometimes not for weeks) since June 2016.

 ### Investigation: